 Power Meter Pedals

-MTB power meter pedals can be installed on any MTB crankset.
-We have both the Garmin Rally XC and the SRM X-Power.
+MTB power meter pedals are also an option as they can easily be installed on any MTB crankset.
+We have the Garmin Rally XC, SRM X-Power and SRM X-Power Flat Pedals.

 Pros: Easy to install, works on any bike, can move from bike to bike, don’t have to change crankset